 Scan the code by directing your phone camera on it and check if all the content displayed is correct.
 To make changes, simply go back to the dashboard and edit the code.

-Print the code on any visible, scannable surface of the book.
+Print the QR code on any visible, scannable surface of the book.

-Track every scanned code on the Supercode dashboard if it is desired for your campaign so you may collect feedback and measure the success of each QR code.
+Track QR codes on the Supercode dashboard if it is desired for your use so you may collect feedback and measure the success of any dynamic QR codes.

 Who doesn't love a personalized printed photo album?
-Now, add to your memories with QR codes in albums to customize your experiences with audios and videos from your special occasions!
-Suzanne O'Brien Studio creates amazing albums implementing QR codes into her beautiful photo books for any occasion.
+Now, add to your memories with QR codes for photo albums to customize your experiences with audios and videos from your special occasions!
+The Suzanne O'Brien Studio creates amazing albums implementing QR codes into her beautiful photo books for any occasion.

-The Department of State Education Research & Training (DSERT) in Bengaluru, India, began placing QR codes in all textbooks for classes 6 to 10 so everyone could begin learning digitally in 2018.
+The Department of State Education Research & Training (DSERT) in Bengaluru, India, began using QR codes for textbooks for classes 6 to 10 so everyone could begin learning digitally in 2018.
 The QR codes were available in math, science, and English books in the beginning until they branch out.
 They will start with QR codes in English then continue in several other Indian languages.

 At the Andijan State Medical Institute, they have implemented QR codes on textbooks in libraries to be able to share with everyone instead of finding that the book needed has already been checked out.

 McGraw Hill had begun placing QR codes on books in 2017 to protect against counterfeiting.
-The certification sticker has a hologram and a QR code so students know their books are real.
+The certification sticker has a hologram and a QR code for books so students know their books are real.

 At the Universitat Politecnica Valencia, they use QR codes for various library resources on their website, to display hours, and to find books.
 They also include QR codes on novels so people can scan the QR code leading them to the university blog to engage in comments and discussions about the materials with other readers.